Wounded Warrior Project Community Partner Honors Military Kids for Service to Their Families and Communities

 At just 15 years old, Haley Hine has had experiences and challenges many people may never have in a lifetime.
 Whether it’s swimming with sharks, performing for her church congregation, or high-flying through the air with her cheer squad, Haley routinely demonstrates her fearless nature.

-She has proven fearless while helping her mom and younger siblings while her dad was overseas fighting for our country with the U.S. Marine Corps.
+She has proven fearless while helping her family while her dad was overseas fighting for our country with the U.S. Marine Corps.
 She channeled that same tenacity when he returned home with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
-And was fearless in the face of her mother’s breast cancer diagnosis and treatment.
 Through it all, Haley displayed amazing resilience, courage, compassion, and a sense of adventure.

 Those are just some of the reasons Haley was recently honored by Our Military Kids® (OMK), a community partner of Wounded Warrior Project® (WWP).
 OMK recognizes the sacrifice of children of deployed National Guard, Reserves, or post-9/11 combat-injured service members by offering extracurricular activity grants that build the child's self-confidence, enhance family wellness, and strengthen a shared sense of community.
 WWP is proud to enter its seventh year of partnership with OMK, supporting the organization’s Severely Injured program.